marcinjedrych/Thesis-SD/README.md

 ### Main Scripts

-**1. Simulation Missing Data.py**
+**1. Simulation.py**

-   - Simulates a dataset using predefined functions (`generate.py`)
+   - Generation of datasets (`generate.py`)
-   - Splits data into training and test sets without missingness
-   - Introduces missing data under MCAR, MAR, and MNAR mechanisms (`missingness.py`)
+   - Inducing of missing data under MCAR, MAR, and MNAR mechanisms (`missingness.py`)
-   - Applies missing data handling strategies: CCA, MI, and Indicator (`strategies.py`)
+   - Application of missing data handling strategies: CCA, MI, and Indicator (`strategies.py`)
-   - Saves the generated datasets in `Data/Original/`

-**2. Making Synthetic Data (CTGAN).py**
-   - Trains CTGAN models to generate synthetic datasets based on the incomplete training sets (`ctgan_syn.py`)
+   - Training of CTGAN models to generate synthetic datasets (`ctgan_syn.py`)
-   - Saves synthetic datasets in `Data/Synthetic/`

-**3. Baseline model.py**
-   - Trains logistic regression models on complete original and synthetic datasets
+   - Training of logistic regression models for baseline, original missing, and synthetic missing data (`model.py`)
-   - Compares model performance between synthetic and original data

-**4. Missing data models.py**
-   - Trains logistic regression models on datasets with missing data (handled by CCA, MI, or Indicator)
-   - Evaluates model performance on both original and synthetic datasets
+   - Evaluation of model performance and visualisation

-**5. Performance plots.py**
-   - Visualizes model performance metrics (e.g., AUC, accuracy)
-   - Compares results across different missingness types and handling strategies

 **6. Use case.py**
-   - Applies the full pipeline on a real-world use case (if applicable)
+   - Applies the full pipeline on a real-world use case.

 ### functions/ Folder